Artist reveals why his portrait of the King is so red

 “The more I painted the medals in, the more that was the first thing you saw because they were so shiny.
 I didn’t want it to be about that, but they had to be there somewhere.
 I would put them in – and then it would be too much – and I would rub them away.
 It was push and pull.”

-The new painting measures 8ft 6in by 6ft 6in and was commissioned in 2020 to celebrate the then-Prince of Wales’s 50 years as a member of The Drapers’ Company.
+The new painting measures 8ft 6in by 6ft 6in and was commissioned in 2020 to celebrate the then-Prince of Wales’ 50 years as a member of The Drapers’ Company.

 Yeo had four sittings with the King, beginning when Charles was Prince of Wales in June 2021 at Highgrove, and later at Clarence House.
 The last sitting took place in November 2023 at Clarence House.